pknall/SoapClientExample/README.md

     * Generate Classes for Schema Group
     * Generate Unreferenced Elements
     * Support wrapped document/literal style → Checked
+    * Press OK
-5) Must update the SoapEval class for GetValue and SetValue routines (which are defined by the WSDL)
+5) Must update the SoapEval class for GetValue and SetValue routines (which are defined by the WSDL) - See SoapEval class
 6) Generate a "Hello, world" application to test
 7) TODO: Be able to use this outside the existing module (create a JAR)